 I used to be very hard on myself.
-I took the tough-love approach to my self-improvement.
-I thought that the meaner I was to myself the more it would motivate me to change.
+I took the tough-love approach to my self-improvement and I thought that the meaner I was to myself the more it would motivate me to change.
 Call yourself fat and disgusting enough time and you’ll lose those pounds.
 Tell yourself how stupid you are and you’ll stop making mistakes.
 Shocker, it didn’t work.
 After awhile, it was so common for me to be mean to myself that I stopped noticing I was doing it.
 Until I’d fall into depression and then I’d notice, and believe those things.

 Self-love helped me see that being a judgmental asshole to myself accomplished absolutely nothing.

 It took a long time to get out of that habit.
 I’m talking years.
 I was committed to changing but no matter how hard I tried the moment I got frustrated at myself I was right back to calling myself stupid or unlovable or untalented.
 It took deep inner work to realize that in my head it was easier to place the blame on myself when things went wrong.
 That way I didn’t have to confront the actual issues in my life.
 It wasn’t that I was in bad relationships because I had little self-worth.
-It was because I was stupid and you can’t fix stupid.
+I was just stupid and you can’t fix stupid.
 That mentality is a cop-out that stops you from seeing the real work that needs to be done.

 Eventually, I realized that my bad choices needed compassion so that I could see things from a real perspective and understand why I was doing them.
-I had anger issues not because I was a bitch, but because I couldn’t process being hurt.
-I gained weight because I ate my emotions and didn’t have any coping skills not because I was lazy.
+I had anger issues not because I was a bitch, but because I couldn’t process being hurt and I gained weight because I ate my emotions and didn’t have any coping skills not because I was lazy.
 I was depressed because sometimes the brain just doesn’t work right, not because I’m permanently broken.
 Having a bit of compassion for myself changed my whole outlook on my life.

 When we feel compassion for others, we feel kindness toward them, empathy, and a desire to help reduce their suffering.